steventhan/data-structure-C/README.md

 # data-structure-C
-Implementation of known data structures in C
+Implementation of known data structures in various languages